-[The Central Bank [has been requested to provide/has provided - include first alternative for an issue which is contemporaneous with the update of the Programme and the second alternative for subsequent issues] the [names of competent authorities of host member states of the EEA] with a certificate of approval attesting that the Base Prospectus has been drawn up in accordance with the Prospectus Directive and the EU Prospectus Regulation.]
+[The Central Bank of Ireland [has been requested to provide/has provided - include first alternative for an issue which is contemporaneous with the update of the Programme and the second alternative for subsequent issues] the [names of competent authorities of host member states of the European Economic Area] with a certificate of approval attesting that the Base Prospectus has been drawn up in accordance with the Prospectus Directive and the EU Prospectus Regulation.]

-INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUE 4.
+4. INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUE

-[Save for any fees payable to the Dealers, so far as the Issuer is aware, no person involved in the issue of the Securities has an interest material to the offer. - Amend as appropriate if there are other interests including conflicting ones that are material to the issue, detailing the person involved and the nature of the interest.
-Consider whether such matters constitute 'significant new factors' and consequently trigger the need for a supplement to the Base Prospectus under Article 16 of the Prospectus Directive.]
+[Save for any fees payable to the Dealers, so far as the Issuer is aware, no person involved in the issue of the Securities has an interest material to the offer.]
+(Amend as appropriate if there are other interests including conflicting ones that are material to the issue, detailing the person involved and the nature of the interest.
+Consider whether such matters constitute 'significant new factors' and consequently trigger the need for a supplement to the Base Prospectus under Article 16 of the Prospectus Directive).

-5. SONS FOR THE OFFER, EST IMATED NET PROCEEDS AND TOTAL [(i) Reasons for the offer: [•] (See ["Use of Proceeds"] wording in Base Prospectus - if reasons for offer different from making profit and/or hedging certain risks exist, will need to include those reasons here.)] [(ii) Estimated net proceeds: [•] (If proceeds are intended for more than one use - will need to split out and present in order of priority.
-If proceeds insufficient to fund all proposed uses - state amount and sources of other funding.)] [(iii) Estimated total expenses: [•] 6.
-YIELD (Fixed Rate Notes only) Indica ation of yield: [•] The yield is calculated at the Issue Date on the basis of the Issue Price.
-It is not an indication of future yield.

-7. OPERATIONAL INFORMATION

-(i) ISIN Code:

-(ii) Common Code:

-(iii) Any clearing system(s) other than Euroclear Bank S.A./N.V. and Clearstream Banking S.A. and the relevant identification number(s):

-[Not Applicable/give name(s) and number(s)]
+REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES 5.

+(i) Reasons for the offer: [•] (See ["Use of Proceeds"] wording in Base Prospectus - if reasons for offer different from making profit and/or hedging certain risks exist, will need to include those reasons here.) (ii) Estimated net proceeds: [•] (If proceeds are intended for more than one use - will need to split out and present in order of priority.
+If proceeds insufficient to fund all proposed uses - state amount and sources of other funding.) (iii) Estimated total expenses: [•] 6.
+YIEI YIELD (Fixed Rate Notes only) Indic ration of yield: [•] [The yield is calculated at the Issue Date on the basis of the Issue Price.
+It is not an indication of future yield.]
+7. OPE OPERATIONAL INFORMATION (i) ISIN Code: [•] (ii) Common Code: [•] (iii) Any clearing system(s) other than Euroclear Bank S.A./N.V. and Clearstream Banking S.A. and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (iv) Delivery: Delivery [against/free of] payment (v) Name(s) and address(es) of initial Paying Agent(s): [•] (vi) Names and addresses of additional Paying Agent(s) (if any): [•] (vii) Intended to be held in a manner which would allow Eurosystem eligibility: [Yes.
+Note that the designation "yes" simply means that the Securities are intended upon issue to be deposited with one of the international central securities depositaries ("ICSDs") as common safekeeper [(and registered in the name of a nominee of one of the ICSDs acting as common safekeeper,][include this text for registered Securities] and does not necessarily mean that the Securities will be recognized as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem either upon issue or at any or all times during their life.
+Such recognition will depend upon the European Central Bank being satisfied that Eurosystem eligibility criteria have been met.] /
-(iv) Delivery:

-Delivery [against/free of] payment

-(v) Name(s) and address(es) of initial Paying Agent(s): [•]

-(vi) Names and addresses of additional Paying Agent(s) (if any):

-(vii) Intended to be held in a manner which would allow Eurosystem eligibility: